nus-cs1010-2425-s2/website/docs/about.md

 -   Lecture slides will be posted after the class.
 Note that slides are used as a visual aid to assist me during the lectures.
 It is not meant as a summary of lectures nor a replacement for lecture notes.
 -   We do not take attendance for the lectures.

-### Tutorials / Labs
+### Tutorials

--   The weekly 2-hour tutorial / lab sessions (starting Week 3) allow students to interact with the teaching staff in smaller groups.
+-   The weekly 2-hour tutorial sessions (starting Week 3) allow students to interact with the teaching staff in smaller groups.
 -   Activity varies, but in most weeks, students and tutors will discuss the problem sets, participate in hands-on learning activities, work on the programming exercises and explore the thought process and different solutions together.
 -   Attendance will be taken.
 Students who cannot attend a session should inform their corresponding tutor.
 -   Students are expected to attend their assigned session.
 If there is a strong need to attend another session for a specific week, the student must inform the corresponding tutor.